-POL 408 Comparative Politics of the Middle East and North Africa (3-0-3).
+POL 408 Comparative Politics of the Middle East and North Africa

+(3-0-3).
 Examines the political environment in the Middle East and North Africa, focusing on nation-states as units of analysis.
 Analyzes political interests, structures, and governmental and non-governmental institutions.
 Explores the characteristics of political systems such as identity politics, political development and political economy.
 Uses a comparative approach to the study of the Middle East and North Africa.
-Prerequisite: POL 300 or POL 304 or POL 305 or POL 307 or INS 301 or INS 307.
+Prerequisite: INS 300.

 POL 409 Politics and Civil Society in the Middle East (3-0-3).
 Analyzes selected aspects of recent Middle Eastern politics including changes in its political culture, key institutions, political economy, religion, gender relations and civil activism.
 Examines recent theoretical developments in the literature and assesses empirical analyses of these topics.
-Prerequisite: POL 300 or POL 304 or POL 305.

-PSY
+Prerequisite: INS 300.

-Psychology
+PSY Psychology

-PSY 101 Introduction to Psychology (3-0-3).
+PSY 101 Introduction to Psychology

+(3-0-3).
 Introduces psychology as a scientific discipline with evidence-based methods for exploring human behavior and experience.
 Covers a variety of topics across various fields in psychology, such as research methods, biopsychology, consciousness, sensation and perception, genetics, development, learning, memory, intelligence, personality, mental illness, therapy and social psychology.
 Prerequisite/concurrent: WRI 101.